Bhuvaneshbhuvi93/IO-Factory/README.md

 Parameters:

--n (int): The available time unit.
+n (int): The available time unit.

 Returns:

--earnings (int): The maximum earnings that can be obtained.
+earnings (int): The maximum earnings that can be obtained.

--solution (str): A formatted string representing the count of tasks for each type (T, P, C).
+solution (str): A formatted string representing the count of tasks for each type (T, P, C).

 ## Time and Space Complexity: